symfony/symfony-docs/reference/events.rst

     Read more on the :ref:`kernel.request event <component-http-kernel-kernel-request>`.

-Execute this command to know the listeners registered to this event and their
+Execute this command to find out which listeners are registered for this event and their priorities:
-priorities:

 .. code-block:: terminal